CertifiedData.io

 Generate a verifiable decision record

-Edit the sample payload, click Run, and inspect the real SHA-256 hash, signature, and verification path without leaving this page.
+Edit the sample payload, click Run, and inspect a real Ed25519 signature, SHA-256 hash, and canonical RFC 8785 payload — without leaving this page.

 What this demonstrates